amphionspace/FlexiCodec/README.md

 - Batched input is supported.
 You can directly pass audios shaped [B,T] to the script above, but the audio length information will be unavailable.
 To resolve this, you can additionally pass an `audio_lens` parameter to `encode_flexicodec`, and you can crop the output for each audio in `encoded_output[speech_token_len]`.

-- If you want to use the above code elsewhere, you might want to add `sys.path.append('PATH_TO_FLEXICODEC_REPOSITORY')` to find the code.
+- If you want to use the above code elsewhere, you might want to add `sys.path.append('/path/to/FlexiCodec')` to find the code.

 - To extract continuous features from the semantic tokens, use:
   ```python